AFLplusplus/Website/content/docs/tutorials/libxml2_tutorial.md

 ```

 We are on x86_64 and the parameters are passed in the registers.
-When, at the end of the function, we return to the starting address, the registers are clobbered so we don't have anymore the pointer to filename in rdi.
+When, at the end of the function, we return to the starting address, the registers are clobbered so we don't have anymore the pointer to the filename in rdi.

-To avoid that, we can save and restore the state of the general purpose registers at each iteration setting AFL_QEMU_PERSISTENT_GPR.
+To avoid that, we can save and restore the state of the general-purpose registers at each iteration setting AFL_QEMU_PERSISTENT_GPR.

 ```shell
 $ export AFL_QEMU_PERSISTENT_GPR=1